fs2f/bucket/README.md

-a bunch of Xresources colorschemes
+a bunch of *hopefully* legible xresources colorschemes